 1-7 Ferguson St. //+61 3 9419 5899

-Thai is another cuisine you shouldn’t miss out on while in Melbourne.
+Thai is another cuisine you shouldn’t miss out on while visiting Melbourne restaurants.
 If you’ve ever been to Thailand, you’ll probably agree that they know how to cook noodles!
 If you haven’t, now is your chance to try out boat noodles.

 Baller Bucket at Belle’s Hot Chicken

 Chicken wings might be your thing—after all, they’re popular around the world.
 Not all chicken wings are cooked up equally though.
-But, when in Melbourne you can rely on Belle’s Hot Chicken.
+But, when visiting Melbourne restaurants you can always rely on Belle’s Hot Chicken.
 They’re dotted around Melbourne with joints in three places, so you’ll never be too far from a quality wing or two.

 In terms of volume, you can go all out with the Baller Bucket.
 That comes with a whopping 16 fried chicken wings, as well as four sides and sauces.
 It’s probably best to take a friend along!